EllyC20/The-BookStore-MS4/README.md

 **As a Returning User/Signed In User**

-* I want to be able to save my delivery address and information.
+* I want to be able to edit my delivery address and information.
 * I want to have a personalised profile that shows any previous orders.
 * I want to be able to log in to a previously registered profile.
 * I want to be able to leave reviews for products.